 With a defined benefit plan, you’re entitled to the value of the amount you qualify to receive based on your salary and years or service provided you’re vested, or have worked there long enough to qualify for a pension.
-There are two ways to handle vesting.
-In 2022, you are 100% vested in employer sponsored retirement plans after six years, or 40% after three years, increasing by 20% each year to 100% after seven years.
+In what is called graded vesting, in 2023, you are 100% vested in employer sponsored retirement plans after six years, or 40% after three years, increasing by 20% each year to 100% after seven years.
 Usually, though, if you leave to take another job, you don’t get any payout until you reach retirement age.
 And since no contributions are added, the account may not provide much income.

 With a defined contribution plan, any contributions you’ve made are automatically yours, though you have to be vested to be entitled to employer contributions.
 The vesting schedule is a bit shorter, as you either qualify for the full amount after three years, or for 20% after two years increasing by 20% each year to 100% after six years.
 You can always roll the money in your account into an IRA or sometimes into your new employer’s plan and continue to build it.
 That’s why the plans are described as portable.